jtrothwell/Knight/README.md

 # Knight
-Data and STATA code needed to replicate Knight-Gallup study on trust in media
+STATA code needed to replicate Knight-Gallup study on trust in media; output files are included.